Mo'ne Davis: Background

 In 1972, Maria Pepe was the first girl to start in Little League games, but she was removed when opposing teams demanded her removal.
 The National Organization for Women filed suit for Pepe, and in 1973 Judge Sylvia Pressler ruled that "The institution of Little League is as American as the hot dog and apple pie.
 There is no reason why that part of Americana should be withheld from girls."
 Although the ruling came too late for Pepe to play, since she had turned 14, the ruling made it possible for Davis and other girls to play Little League baseball.

 Davis was the fourth American girl and 18th overall to play in the Little League World Series, out of almost 9,000 participants since the tournament began in 1947.
 The 2014 Little League World Series was also the third time in which two girls participated.
 Davis was also the sixth girl to get a hit in Little League World Series history.

 On August 10, 2014, Davis pitched a three-hit 8–0 shutout over Newark National Little League of Delaware to get into the Mid-Atlantic Region of the Little League World Series.

 First win for a girl

-On August 15, 2014, Davis was the first girl in Little League World Series history to pitch a winning game (for the Taney Dragons), which also made her the first girl to pitch a shutout in Little League postseason history.
+On August 15, 2014, Davis became the first girl in Little League World Series history to pitch a winning game (for the Taney Dragons), which also made her the first girl to pitch a shutout in Little League postseason history.
 She led her team to a 4–0 victory over Nashville.
 She pitched six innings, struck out eight batters, and gave up two infield hits.
 In the sixth inning, she struck out the first two batters, and she brought a third batter to a full count when she struck him out.
 After the game, Pennsylvania governor Tom Corbett predicted that some day she would play in professional baseball.